samwlms/Unity3D-Skateboarding-Game/README.md

 ## Overview

 'City Skate' was my first introduction and learning exercise in utilising the Unity3D development environment and engine.
-The is a simple 2D platformer which gives players the experience of navigating through various urban environments as they collect 'power-ups' and avoid enemies to reach a marked checkpoint at the end of each level.
+The game is a simple 2D platformer which gives players the experience of navigating through various urban environments as they collect 'power-ups' and avoid enemies to reach a marked checkpoint at the end of each level.
 It has been a fun experience getting to know the workings of the Unity engine, while also refining my programming skills in the C# language.

 **Have fun!**